Cycling the Costa del Sol from Sabinillas

 This is challenging terrain.
 Sections are steep, the elevation climbs steadily, and it's only suitable for cyclists with solid climbing fitness.
 The payoff, however, is dramatic—views across the Strait of Gibraltar on clear days and a landscape that feels utterly removed from beach tourism.
 Many serious road cyclists in the region train on variations of this route.

 The ride can be split into stages if you're basing yourself locally.
-Ride from Sabinillas to Manilva in the morning (approximately 12 km, mostly flat to gently rolling), rest and refuel, then attempt the climb in the late afternoon when temperatures are slightly cooler.
+Ride from Sabinillas up to Manilva pueblo in the morning (only 3-4 km, but gently climbing the whole way), rest and refuel, then attempt the climb in the late afternoon when temperatures are slightly cooler.
 Alternatively, some riders tackle it as a full day from Sabinillas with an early 06:00 start.

-A less punishing mountain route combines cycling through the white villages (pueblos blancos) inland from Sabinillas.
-The route typically includes villages like Casares and Gaucín, both perched dramatically on hilltops and connected by winding mountain roads.
-Total distance depends on your routing, but a typical loop is 40–50 km with consistent climbing.
+A less punishing way into the mountains links the white villages (pueblos blancos) inland from Sabinillas.
+A typical loop takes in Casares and Gaucín, both stacked up their hillsides and joined by quiet, winding lanes.
+Distance depends on your routing, but reckon on 40–50 km with steady climbing rather than savage gradients.

 Route Comparison Table